 - Responsible for entering relevant data on all of their assigned children in our database, including records of school and home visits, health, school reports, letters sent to or received from sponsors, etc.

-Biographies of each of our caseworkers are available in “Our Staff in Kenya”
+Biographies of each of our Case Managers are available in “Our Staff in Kenya”